I took the bait – so there’s my Sofi Money review. Everyone’s abuzz about SoFi’s cash management account, SoFi Money, because you get:

 - Blazing fast sign-up – I had an account open in 2 to 3 minutes

-- $50 bonus when you open an account with $100+ – and it posts within a day or two
+- $75 bonus when you open an account and make two direct deposits of $500 each – and it posts within a day or two

-Plus, when you refer someone who uses your sign-up link, you get $100 – and can earn up to $10,000 per year (!!!).
+Plus, when you refer someone who uses your sign-up link, you get $25.
 Get on the gravy train (and thank you for using my link to join)!

 Because of these features, I’m considering making SoFi Money my everyday checking account, even though it’s online-only.
 For over a decade, I’ve banked with Chase and can’t remember the last time I visited a branch.